top of page

 4) Is the course open to anyone?

-The course is aimed at school and college aged young people, from age 12.
-To be eligible for the Arts Award the participant must be in the UK.
-We have two versions of the course - the Home Ed course runs throughout term time during the daytime and is aimed at those educated at home.
+The course is aimed at school and college aged young people, from age 11 to 25 (though most of our students are currently aged 11-16).
+Students must be 11-25 at the point that they submit their portfolio and to be eligible for the Arts Award the participant must be in the UK.
+We have two versions of the course - one contains a mix of live zoom sessions and pre-recorded sessions and the other is entirely pre-recorded sessions.
+We have Home Ed courses that run throughout term time during the daytime and these are aimed at those educated at home.
 The School holiday club is open to anyone (mainstream educated or otherwise) who fits the age and location criteria.
+We also have established groups that purchase our courses for delivery to their group.
+The group can be one based in a school, at a youth group or a friendship group, providing it is 5 or more people.
+For a group like this to complete the course there must be a designated "responsible adult" who will take responsibility for the safe participation of all members of the group.

 5) Do you have to be good at art to complete the course?